snazy/ohc/README.rst

 ------------

 OHC uses a simple hash table as its primary data structure.
-Each hash partition basically consists of a pointer to the last recently used hash entry.
+Each hash partition basically consists of a pointer to the least recently used hash entry (LRU head).
 And each hash entry has a pointer to its successor and predecessor building a LRU list.
 The hash table does not support re-hashing - it must be sized appropriately by the user.

 Data memory is organized in fixed size blocks.
 Multiple free-block-lists are used as a simple memory management.